-His next book – MISSION TO TOKYO: THE AMERICAN AIRMEN WHO TOOK THE WAR TO THE HEART OF JAPAN – will be published soon.
-(It’s now available for pre-order on Amazon.com.)
+His latest book – MISSION TO TOKYO: THE AMERICAN AIRMEN WHO TOOK THE WAR TO THE HEART OF JAPAN – is now available on Amazon.com.)

 From the late 1950s to the mid-1970s, before Bob specialized as a history writer, he penned hundreds of stories for men’s adventure magazines.

-He wrote war stories, exotic adventure yarns, spy stories, sex exposés (sometimes called sexposés), and just about every type of story typically found in men’s adventure mags.
+He wrote war stories, exotic adventure yarns, spy stories, sex exposés (a.k.a. sexposés), and just about every other type of story typically found in men’s adventure mags.

-Two of my favorite Robert F. Dorr stories will be included in WEASELS RIPPED MY FLESH, a forthcoming anthology of men’s adventure stories I’m editing with author/musician Josh Alan Friedman and writer/photographer/publisher Wyatt Doyle.
+Two of my favorite Robert F. Dorr stories are included in our WEASELS RIPPED MY FLESH! anthology.

-Next year, I hope to publish an anthology made up entirely of Bob Dorr stories from his men’s adventure years.
+Eventually, I hope to publish an anthology made up entirely of Bob Dorr stories.

-Two potential stories for that anthology are in the May 1973 issue of MALE.
+Two potential options for that anthology are in the May 1973 issue of MALE.